VictorAlmaraz/node-red-contrib-aws-ses-send-templated-email/README.md

-# A simple node that send e-mails with AWS Simple Email Service.
+# A simple node that sends templated e-mails with AWS Simple Email Service.

 ## Pre-requisites
 1. You need to have a account on AWS and create a programatic access user on IAM with permission to send e-mail with AWS Simple Email Service.